A Better Day Can Be Within Your Grasp Quickly

 Having a horrible day at the office?
 Feel like you are literally on your last nerve?
 A two-minute break can make a massive difference in how the rest of your day goes.

 I know how it is.
 When I used to work as a retail pharmacist, far too often I got overwhelmed by stress.
-I would feel my anxiety build and try to go on autopilot by shutting down emotionally and doing whatever I had to do to get through the day.
+Other people I knew always seemed to have their own ways of coping, whether it was marijuana (Click here to learn more), yoga, or just basic breathing exercises.
+But I would feel my anxiety build and try to go on autopilot by shutting down emotionally and doing whatever I had to do to get through the day.